facebook

 Achilles tendonitis is characterised by a set of distinct symptoms that are important to recognise for early intervention.
 One of the primary signs of the condition is a stiff ache in the Achilles tendon area, especially noticeable when getting out of bed.
 This stiffness is also often present during warm-up and cool-down phases of exercise routines, signaling an underlying issue with the tendon.
 As the day progresses, individuals with Achilles tendonitis typically experience an intensifying ache, which becomes more pronounced towards the evening.
 Another potential symptom is the presence of a swollen or thickened lump on the Achilles tendon which may indicate painful inflammation, swelling or aggravation in the tendon area.

-Causes of Achilles Tendonitis
+Causes of Achilles Tendinopathy and Tendonitis

 Achilles tendonitis often arises from a combination of factors related to foot function, footwear, muscle condition, and physical activity.
 One of the primary causes is poorly functioning feet, particularly the flattening of the arch, which can place excessive strain on the Achilles tendon.
 This strain is exacerbated when coupled with the use of poor or soft footwear that fails to provide adequate support and stability to the foot and ankle.

-Treatment for Achilles Tendonitis
+Achilles Tendonitis Treatment Options

 The treatment of Achilles tendonitis involves a multifaceted approach, focusing on both alleviating immediate discomfort and addressing underlying causes.
 Key elements of this treatment include Achilles stretching, strengthening exercises, and icing.
 These activities help in reducing inflammation, improving flexibility, and strengthening the tendon and surrounding muscles, thereby aiding in pain relief and preventing further injury.